Sydney: Media

-The Sydney Morning Herald is Australia's oldest newspaper still in print.
-Now a compact form paper owned by Nine Entertainment, it has been published continuously since 1831.
-Its competitor is the News Corporation tabloid The Daily Telegraph which has been in print since 1879.
+The Sydney Morning Herald is Australia's oldest newspaper still in print; it has been published continuously since 1831.
+Its competitor is The Daily Telegraph, in print since 1879.
 Both papers have Sunday tabloid editions called The Sun-Herald and The Sunday Telegraph respectively.
 The Bulletin was founded in Sydney in 1880 and became Australia's longest running magazine.
 It closed after 128 years of continuous publication.
 Sydney heralded Australia's first newspaper, the Sydney Gazette, published until 1842.

 Each of Australia's three commercial television networks and two public broadcasters is headquartered in Sydney.
-Nine's offices and news studios are in North Sydney, Ten and Seven are based in Pyrmont, Seven has a news studio in the Sydney CBD in Martin Place the Australian Broadcasting Corporation is located in Ultimo, and the Special Broadcasting Service is based in Artarmon.
+Nine's offices and news studios are in North Sydney, Ten is based in Pyrmont, and Seven is based in South Eveleigh in Redfern.
+The Australian Broadcasting Corporation is located in Ultimo, and the Special Broadcasting Service is based in Artarmon.
 Multiple digital channels have been provided by all five networks since 2000.
-Foxtel is based in North Ryde and sells subscription cable television to most parts of the urban area.
+Foxtel is based in North Ryde and sells subscription cable television to most of the urban area.
 Sydney's first radio stations commenced broadcasting in the 1920s.
-Radio became a popular tool for politics, news, religion, and sport and has managed to survive despite the introduction of television and the Internet.
+Radio has managed to survive despite the introduction of television and the Internet.
 2UE was founded in 1925 and under the ownership of Nine Entertainment is the oldest station still broadcasting.
 Competing stations include the more popular 2GB, ABC Radio Sydney, KIIS 106.5, Triple M, Nova 96.9 and 2Day FM.